-The system is designed to integrate transparent on-chain voting that is intended to promote a cohesive community.
+The system is designed to integrate transparent on-chain voting to promote a cohesive community.

-The Polkadot community comprises two distinct groups, namely Council Members and the Technical Committee.
+The Polkadot community comprises two distinct groups: Council Members and the Technical Committee.

-These are members that are elected to represent passive stakeholders and serve two primary roles.
-They have the ability to propose new referenda in the network, and they are capable of voting down proposals that they view as cost-prohibitive or dangerous.
+These members are elected to represent passive stakeholders and serve two primary roles.
+They can propose new referenda in the network and vote down proposals that they view as cost-prohibitive or dangerous.

 This committee comprises teams that are actively involved in the development of Polkadot.
 Their duties entail proposing emergency referenda.
-Their function is particularly helpful in fast-tracking voting procedures as well as implementing vital upgrades to the network.
+Their function is particularly helpful in fast-tracking voting procedures and implementing vital upgrades to the network.

 Polkadot’s Consensus Mechanism

 In terms of consensus mechanisms, Polkadot approaches it differently.
-It employs a consensus mechanism commonly known as GRANDPA (GHOST-based Recursive Ancestor Deriving Prefix Agreement).
+It employs a consensus mechanism called GRANDPA (GHOST-based Recursive Ancestor Deriving Prefix Agreement).

 GRANDPA enables Polkadot to facilitate a more secure platform with greater resilience.
 More specifically, it enables networks to pool security, and the additional protection is aggregated and applied to all.

-When compared to earlier-generation cryptocurrencies like Ethereum, GRANDPA is extremely scalable and offers a major upgrade.
-This system offers almost instant confirmation times, with transactions being complete in under a second generally.
+Compared to earlier-generation cryptocurrencies like Ethereum, GRANDPA is extremely scalable and offers a major upgrade.
+This system generally offers almost instant confirmation times, with transactions completed in under a second.

-To facilitate such efficiency, GRANDPA has introduced some new roles to the consensus mechanism.
+GRANDPA has introduced some new roles to the consensus mechanism to facilitate such efficiency.
 These are explained below:

 - Nominators – these are responsible for securing the Relay Chain and are required to choose reliable validators and stake dots in the Polkadot ecosystem.